gravyboat/download-java/README.md

  The following arguments are available:

--u: Lets you set the java web page URL you're downloading from.
+-u: Lets you set the URL of the JRE page you're downloading from.

+-U: Lets you set the URL of the JDK page you're downloading from.

 -c: Allows a user to set the cookie in the event it changes.